COPYRIGHT (C) 1984-2007 MERRILL CONSULTANTS DALLAS TEXAS USA

 The FUTURE is announced in CICS/TS 3.2, with expanded time fields.

-2. APAR PK12365 correctd errors with QWHCBSC having missing values
+2. APAR PK12365 corrected errors with QWHCBSC having missing values

 in DB2ACCT records with QWACRINV=3.
 18May2006.